On the Tambara Affine Line: Introduction

-Our next main result relates two different notions of prime ideal spectra one can associate to a commutative $G$-ring.
-For any ring $R$ with action by a group $G$ there is an associated fixed point Tambara functor $\FP(R)$ built out of the fixed point rings $R^H$ for $H$ a subgroup of $G$, and we may consider its Nakaoka spectrum.
+Our next main result relates classical and Nakaoka spectra.
+For any ring $R$ with action by a finite group $G$ there is an associated fixed-point Tambara functor $\FP(R)$ built out of the fixed point rings $R^H$ for $H$ a subgroup of $G$, and we may consider its Nakaoka spectrum.
 On the other hand, the $G$-action on $R$ induces a $G$-action on its prime ideal spectrum $\Spec(R)$.
-There is a natural relation between these two constructions:
+There is a natural relation between these two constructions.

 \begin{letterthm}[{Nakaoka spectra as GIT quotients, \Cref{theorem: homeomorphisms of spec}}] Let $G$ be a finite group and let $R$ be a commutative ring with a $G$-action.
 The Nakaoka spectrum of the fixed-point Tambara functor of $R$ is naturally homeomorphic to the quotient $\Spec(R){/}G \cong \Spec(R^G)$. \end{letterthm}